Environmental Policy, Vision, and Strategy

 Eco Vision 2050

-Given the urgency of global environmental issues, global businesses have a great responsibility to help build more sustainable societies by reducing environmental impact.
-Konica Minolta announced its Eco Vision 2050, a long-term environmental vision, Eco Vision 2050, to be achieved by 2050.
+Given the urgency of global environmental issues, global businesses have a great responsibility to help build a more sustainable society by reducing environmental impact.
+In 2009, Konica Minolta formulated a long-term environmental vision, Eco Vision 2050, to be achieved by 2050.
 The aim is to help with the fight against global warming, resource recycling, and preservation of biodiversity, and various initiatives have been implemented.

-- Reduce CO2 emissions throughout the product life cycle by 80% by 2050, compared to fiscal 2005 levels.
+- Reduce CO2 emissions throughout the product lifecycle by 80% by 2050, compared to fiscal 2005 levels.
 Also through cooperation with stakeholders, achieve CO2 emission reductions are greater than product lifecycle emissions, and realize Carbon Minus status.

 - Promote recycling and effective use of Earth's limited resources